Key Post The Single Public Service Pension Scheme

 Messages

-This thread aims to provide useful information to people on the Single Public Service Pension Scheme (the “Single Scheme”).
+This thread aims to provide useful information to members of the Single Public Service Pension Scheme (the “Single Scheme”).

-The way the Single Scheme works creates complex financial issues for members in a way that old public service pensions did not.
+The way the Single Scheme works raises complex financial issues for members in ways that older public service pension schemes do not.
 There’s relatively little discussion out there about these issues because most members haven’t had to think about retiring yet.

 This thread is a basic introduction to some of these issues.
 Aspects of matters discussed have been simplified and / or not fully explored.
 A state pension of €14,500 has been assumed for various calculations.
 Aspects of the post may also be incorrect in which case I encourage you to point that out in the thread so the post can be corrected.